The Defence Library Service (DLS) holds several copies of this book and will deliver to your workplace.

 The importance of organisational culture

 We will never really understand what was going through the heads of those 1st Platoon soldiers.
 But clearly there were factors that allowed them to abandon their values and commit those heinous crimes.
 These factors are what we, as an organisation responsible for individual and collective force generation and training, need to keep in mind.
 As the Chief of Army reiterated in his Cove Address (delivered 17 October 2019), the management of tempo is a critical factor.
-But so is thorough planning, setting the conditions for good command & control, appropriate resourcing and prioritisation, and holding people to account for their actions - these are things that HQ FORCOMD does on a daily basis to set the Command up for success.
+But so is thorough planning, setting the conditions for good command and control, appropriate resourcing and prioritisation, and holding people to account for their actions – these are things that HQ FORCOMD does on a daily basis to set the Command up for success.
 We all play our small part.

 Doing these and other things well at this headquarters go a long way to ensuring that our soldiers and officers, when deployed, know they are valued by Army, that their welfare will be considered, and that their role has real purpose.